-- (a) The committee Chair may recommend bills for consideration on the consent calendar.
-A bill is eligible for the consent calendar if there is no written opposition and no prior "No" votes. - (b) Any Member of the committee may request that a bill be removed from the consent calendar.
-Upon such request, the Chair will remove the bill from the consent calendar and place the bill on the regular calendar. - (c) The consent calendar will be made available to the public prior to the date of the hearing.
+1) The Committee Chair may recommend bills for consideration on the Consent Calendar.
+A bill is eligible for the Consent Calendar if there is no written opposition, no witnesses in opposition, and no prior "No" votes.

+- 2) Any Member of the Committee may request that a bill be removed from the Consent Calendar.
+Upon such request, the Chair will remove the bill from the Consent Calendar and place the bill on the regular calendar. - 3) The Consent Calendar will be made available to the public prior to the date of the hearing.